What To Do About the Upcoming Economic Crash

 - If you know how to grow food already, and like it, you could do more of this type of stuff.
 If you really hated it, perhaps there are other things that you could do for a living in the future.

 - If you already have a veggie garden, (or even if you don't), definitely start looking into keeping some animals.
 Perhaps the easiest animals to start with, especially if you are new to this type of thing, are guinea pigs.
 They are very, very easy to keep and to breed.
 They are fun for kids before the crash, and after the crash they can be put to other uses.
-They breed ridiculously fast (they are fertile from about 1-2 months old), and I've heard that in some third world countries they can make up to 50% of all the protein food eaten by humans.
-They are also (apparently) a good size for a meal in an economic situation that has no electricity or refreigeration, unlike larger animals which pose problems of how to store the meat.
+They breed ridiculously fast (they are fertile from about 1-2 months old), and in some third world countries they make up a lot of the protein food eaten by humans.
+They are also a good size for a meal in an economic situation that has no electricity or refrigeration, unlike larger animals which pose problems of how to store the meat.
 Another advantage is that you can keep them in places where you might not be allowed to have other animals, such as rental properties.
 (In a rental home with any kind of garden or even a balcony, you may be more likely to be allowed to keep guinea pigs than dogs even.)
 Try to get a cage with small-spacing wire mesh that is snake proof.
 You also want the cage to be fox proof.

 - Other recommendations for animals to start with would be chickens, ducks and/or goats.
 Don't aim for a massive industrial farm, start small and go from there.
-You might not be allowed by your local council, see what you are allowed to keep.
+You might not be allowed by your local council, so check the rules to see what you are allowed to keep.
 If you are not allowed to keep any animals at all (other than dogs, cats, etc), I would consider moving somewhere else, though this is not essential.
 In a severe collapse a lot of the laws will be changed (and/or ignored) anyway.

 - If you already have a veggie garden and some animals, consider expanding your vegetable garden, and/or starting another one.
 Perhaps start one at a relative's house if this is feasible.